A Matter of Life & Death

 - Current with a Felv/FIV negative test (if feline)

 Standard Fee: $150 per animal or $250 for multiple animals

 Applies to animals who are not current on vaccinations and/or spayed/neutered.

 *The surrender fee may be waived for individuals on public assistance

 PAWS Chicago provides a lifetime guarantee for every cat and dog in our program.
-Euthanasia is only reserved for pets who are irremediably suffering, where medical treatment cannot alleviate the condition, of for dangerous dogs who posse a threat to the public, as determined by behavior experts.
+Euthanasia is only reserved for pets who are irremediably suffering, where medical treatment cannot alleviate the condition, or for dangerous dogs who possess a threat to the public, as determined by behavior experts.
 Our save rate is an industry leading 97+ percent, despite taking in a very high risk population of pets from the city pound.
-Because of the quality care administered to all of our homeless pets, surrender fees helps cover the significant cost of medically caring for, sheltering and adopting out your pet.
+Because of the quality care administered to all of our homeless pets, surrender fees help cover the significant cost of medically caring for, sheltering and adopting out your pet.